jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-40.md

 Master and M.

-ABOUT ONE O'CLOCK in the afternoon M. arrived at Balarām's house in Calcutta and found the Master asleep in the drawing-room, one or two devotees resting near him.
+Around 1PM, M. arrived at Balarām's house in Calcutta and found the Master asleep, one or two devotees resting near him.
 M began to fan the Master gently.
 A few minutes later Sri Ramakrishna woke up and sat on the bed with his clothes in a rather untidy condition.
 M saluted him and took the dust of his feet.

+{{< l a="Ramakrishna" >}}
-MASTER (tenderly to M.): "Are you well?
+(tenderly to M.): "Are you well?
 I'm feeling rather uneasy.
-I have a sore in my throat.
+I have a sore throat.
 I suffer very much during the early hours of the morning.
 Can you tell me how I may be cured?
 (In a worried tone) They served pickled mango with the meal.
 I ate a little of it.

 "How is your wife?
 I noticed the other day that she was looking rather sickly.
 Give her soothing drinks to keep her nerves cool."
+{{< /l >}}

 M: "Green coconut milk, sir?"

-MASTER: "Yes.
+{{< l a="Ramakrishna" >}}
+Yes.
 A drink made of sugar candy is also good."
+{{< /l >}}

 M: "Since last Sunday I have been living at our house with my parents."

 MASTER: "You have done well.
 It will be convenient for you to live at home.
 Since your parents live there, you won't have to worry so much about the family."
 While Sri Ramakrishna was talking, his mouth became dry.
 He said to M., like a child: "I feel a dryness in my mouth.
 Do you all feel that way?"
 M. (to Jogin): "Is your mouth also drying up?"

 JOGIN: "No. Perhaps it is due to the heat."

 Jogindra of Ariadaha was an intimate disciple of Sri Ramakrishna, and later, after the passing away of the Master, renounced the world.
 Sri Ramakrishna's clothes were still untidy.
 Some of the devotees smiled.

+{{< l a="Ramakrishna" >}}
-MASTER: "I look like a mother nursing her babies.
+I look like a mother nursing her babies.
 (All laugh.)
 Well, my tongue is drying up.
-Shall I eat a pear or a jamrul?"
+Shall I eat a pear or a jamrul?
+{{< /l >}}

 BABURAM: "Let me get a jamrul for you."

 MASTER: "You don't have to go out in this sun."

-838M was still fanning the Master.
+M was still fanning the Master.

 MASTER: "You may stop now.
 You have been fanning a long time."

 M: "I am not tired, sir."

 MASTER (tenderly): "No?"

 M taught in a school in the neighbourhood.
 He had a little recess at one o'clock, during which he visited Sri Ramakrishna.
 It was time for him to go back to the school.
 He saluted the Master.

 MASTER (to M.): "Must you go now?"

 A DEVOTEE: "School is not over yet.
 He came here during recess."

 MASTER (smiling): "He is like a mother with seven or eight children.
 Day and night she is busy with her worldly duties.
 But now and then she makes time to serve her husband."

 M.'s school closed at four o'clock.
 He came back to Balarām's house and found the Master sitting in the drawing room.
 The devotees were arriving one by one.
+The younger
-The younger Naren and Ram came.
+Naren and Ram came.
 Narendra, too, was there.
 M saluted the Master and took a seat, The ladies sent a plate of halua for Sri Ramakrishna.
 Because of the sore in his throat he could not eat any hard food.

 MASTER (to Narendra): "Ah!
 This is nice stuff!
 Eat some!
 It is good!
 Eat some!"
 (All laugh.)

 Dusk was coming on.
 Sri Ramakrishna was about to go to the house of Girish, who had arranged a festival to celebrate the Master's coming.
 The Master came down from the second floor of Balarām's house with M. and a few other devotees.
 Near the gate he saw a beggar chanting the name of Rāma, and he stood still.
 He fell into a meditative mood and remained standing a few minutes.
 He said to M., "He sings well" A devotee gave the beggar four pice.

 Sri Ramakrishna entered Bosepara Lane.
 Laughing, he said to M.: "What are these people saying?
 'There comes Paramahamsa's battalion!'
 What these fools say!"
 (All laugh.)
 Sri Ramakrishna entered Girish's house.
 The latter had invited a large number of devotees to join the festival.
 Many of them were present.
 They all stood up to receive the Master, who, smiling, took his seat.
 The devotees sat around him.
 Among them were Girish, Mahimacharan, Ram, and Bhavanāth, and also Baburam, Narendra, Jogin, the younger Naren, Chuni, Balarām, M., and the other devotees who had accompanied the Master from Balarām's house.

-839MASTER (to Mahimacharan): "I said to Girish about you, 'There is one-very deep.
+MASTER (to Mahimacharan): "I said to Girish about you, 'There is one-very deep.
 You are only knee-deep.'
 Now you must help me check up on what I said.
 I want to see you two argue.
 But don't compromise."
 (All laugh.)

 Girish and Mahimacharan started their discussion.
 Soon Ram said: "Let them stop.
 Let us have some kirtan."

 MASTER (to Ram): "No, no!
 This has a great deal of meaning.
 They are 'Englishmen'.
 I want to hear what they say."

 Discussion about Divine Incarnation

 Mahimacharan contended that all could become Krishna by means of sādhanā .
 Girish said that Sri Krishna was an Incarnation of God.
 However much a man practised sādhanā , he could never be an Incarnation.

 MAHIMA: "Do you know what I mean?
 Let me give an illustration.
 The bel-tree can become a mango-tree if only the obstructions are removed.
 It can be done by the practice of yoga."

 GIRISH: "You may say whatever you like, but it cannot be done either by the practice of yoga or by anything else.
 Only a Krishna can become Krishna.
 If anybody has all the attributes of another person, Radha for instance, then he is none other than that person-